LazarGerasimov/angular-exam-project/README.md

 Users can upload their own photos, add title, description, price and attach a link for their photos.
 Upon creation/deletion of a personal photo, user is redirected back to their profile tab.
 In case the user has not added any photos yet or deleted them all, there is a quick link provided in the profile tab that redirects them straight back to the upload option.

-The database models support links between each other - created items have ownerId which links them to their creators.
+The database models provide links between themselves - created items have ownerId which links them to their creators.
 The user model contains an array of uploaded photos so they can be extracted by userId.
 All photos uploaded by users are created with timestamps so the content can be sorted from the most recent onwards.

 ![image](https://user-images.githubusercontent.com/99253584/208249493-c4c8b110-f196-4f12-8cb3-7fa7c0e7f56f.png)